 Child Tax Credit

-2017 Tax Year Child Tax Credit amount will remain at $1000.00 per child under age 17.
+2019 (Starting In 2018) Tax Year Child Tax Credit amount is $2000.00 per child under age 17.
 Refundable to extent 10% of taxpayer’s earned income in excess of $3,000 up to the per child credit amount, if total tax liability, minus nonrefundable credits taken.

 Income Tax Rates